Skip directly to site content

 c

-A live birth is defined as the delivery of one or more infants with any sign of life.
-Multiple-infant births (for example, twins) with at least one live born infant are counted as one live birth.
-Success rates for cycles using a patient's own eggs are calculated by using all cycles started in 2018 with intent to retrieve a patients's eggs and all transfers of these eggs, or embryos created from these eggs, started within 12 months of the start of the retrieval cycle.
-Success rates for cycles using a donor's eggs or donated embryos are calculated by using all transfers started in 2019.
+with at least one live-born infant are counted as one live birth.
+Success rates for cycles using a patient's own eggs are calculated by using all cycles started in 2020 with the intent to retrieve a patient's eggs and all transfers of embryos created from these eggs started within 12 months of the start of the retrieval cycle.
+Success rates for cycles using a donor's eggs or donated embryos are calculated by using all transfers started in 2021.

 d

-Patients of all ages are combined because previous data show that a patient’s age does not substantially affect success when using a donor’s eggs or donated embryos.
+Patients of all ages are combined because previous data show that a patient's age does not substantially affect success when using a donor's eggs or donated

 e